Nine essential cybersecurity metrics for the new CISO

 Companies can create a proliferation of exposed internet services.
 Sometimes the business demands it, but it can also be down to a lack of standard security principles like zero trust and least privilege.

-By getting an understanding of the attack surface from an attacker’s perspective, you have an advanced idea of their security programme and the ability to prioritise once you become the new CISO.
+By getting an understanding of the attack surface from an attacker’s perspective, you have an advanced idea of their security program and the ability to prioritize once you become the new CISO.

 Metrics to measure when you’re a new CISO

-Here’s a list of nine metrics our contributor suggests for a new CISO to prioritise:
+Here's a list of nine metrics our contributor suggests for a new CISO to prioritize:

 1. Number of assets

-Although a complete asset inventory is foundational and valuable, you should prioritise specifically the assets that represent the attack surface area.
-It’s not easy to get complete visibility across the estate, but utilising tech like Cyber Asset Attack Surface Management (CAASM) and Continuous Controls Monitoring (CCM) makes life much easier for the new CISO looking to shine a light on a new environment.
+Although a complete asset inventory is foundational and valuable, you should prioritize specifically the assets that represent the attack surface area.
+It’s not easy to get complete visibility across the estate, but utilizing tech like Cyber Asset Attack Surface Management (CAASM) and Continuous Controls Monitoring (CCM) makes life much easier for the new CISO looking to shine a light on a new environment.

 2. Average days to resolve a critical vulnerability on internet-facing systems

 Is it 15, 20, 30 days?
-Naturally there will be a level of criticality of each system, and probably a matching average.
+Naturally, there will be a level of criticality of each system, and probably a matching average.
 “Ideally, I would want to remediate all critical vulnerabilities on internet-facing systems within seven days.”
-For more on patching the most important vulnerabilities, check out our previous article on vulnerability prioritisation.
+For more on patching the most important vulnerabilities, check out our previous article on vulnerability prioritization.

 3. Authentication on internet-facing systems